The International Public Speaking Competition

 National Finals

-The theme for the heats in London this year is a quotation from Mahatma Gandhi : “Unity to be real must stand the severest strain without breaking”.
+The theme for the heats in London 2025 is a quotation from Mahatma Gandhi : “Unity to be real must stand the severest strain without breaking”.

 We would love to hear from teachers interested in assisting their students aged between 16 – 20 years to prepare for this competition, and also from individuals who may be able to contribute to developing the skills and confidence that will be vital to our young in their future careers.